The Lamborn-Hughes Institute:

-The Reinvention Collaborative, hosted by Colorado State University, invites teams of academic and student affairs leaders and others to participate in the inaugural Lamborn-Hughes Institute, Fort Collins, Colorado, June 26-28, 2019.
+The Reinvention Collaborative, hosted by Colorado State University, is delighted to host eleven teams for the inaugural Lamborn-Hughes Institute, Fort Collins, June 26-28, 2019.
+They are: University of Virginia; University of Texas; University of South Florida; University of Nebraska; University of Kentucky; Purdue University; The Ohio State University; University of Kansas; George Mason University; Emory University; and Colorado State University.
 Participants will help define, analyze, and advance the student-centered research university as a vital response to manifold undergraduate issues.

-The Reinvention Collaborative, a Boyer-inspired research university consortium, and Colorado’s land-grant university, together value innovation and collaboration and are dedicated to the proposition that superior undergraduate education and broad-based student success require innovative student-centered approaches and myriad effective partnerships across many units.
+The Reinvention Collaborative, a Boyer-inspired research university consortium, together with CSU value innovation and collaboration and are each dedicated to the proposition that superior undergraduate education and broad-based student success require innovative student-centered approaches and myriad effective partnerships across units.

-The Institute recognizes the longstanding collaboration between Alan Lamborn, formally CSU’s Vice Provost for Undergraduate Affairs & Reinvention Collaborative Executive Director, and Blanche Hughes, CSU’s current Vice President for Student Affairs and Reinvention Collaborative Board Member.
+The Institute celebrates the collaboration between Alan Lamborn, formally CSU’s Vice Provost for Undergraduate Affairs & Reinvention Collaborative Executive Director, and Blanche Hughes, CSU’s current Vice President for Student Affairs and Reinvention Collaborative Board Member.